PCsuggest

 • HARDWARE

-2 ways to disable IPv6 on Windows
+How to disable IPv6 on Windows - 2 Methods

-Updated - November 13, 2019 by Arnab Satapathi
+Updated - September 12, 2022 by Arnab Satapathi

-As an example, while using a VPN service on Windows, I ran into the an issue, lack of proper IPv6 support and unavailability of IPv6 capable OpenVPN servers.
+As an example, while using a VPN service on Windows, I ran into an issue, lack of proper IPv6 support and unavailability of IPv6 capable OpenVPN servers.
 So, I had to disable IPv6 to avoid IPv6 leak and other complications.

 Without further ado, let's jump into the main topic.